Michael B. Kent

 Like the other partners of Kent, Beatty & Gordon, Michael’s expertise lies in assisting clients in making difficult decisions – often outside of mainstream practice - and implementing the solutions.
 He is adept at identifying legal issues and practical considerations that often help his clients defuse controversial matters before they reach the courthouse – and the media.

-Presently, Michael heads the firm’s real estate practice, handling commercial and residential real estate matters, including conveyances, leasing, zoning and land use, financing and construction.
-He is a frequent lecturer and writer on real estate law, most recently authoring the Lexis Practice Advisor Journal Note entitled "Negotiating and Drafting Restaurant Leases" (2018).
+Michael heads the firm’s real estate practice, handling commercial and residential real estate matters, including conveyances, leasing, zoning and land use, financing and construction.
+He is a frequent lecturer and writer on real estate law, most recently authoring “Negotiating and Drafting Restaurant Leases,” published in March of 2022 in the Lexis Practice Advisor Journal and through Law360.
+The article condenses Michael’s decades of experience in this area and commercial leasing generally and can be found here: Restaurant Lease Agreements (MBK) Lexis Nexis March 2022.pdf.
+He is also the author of the Lexis Practice Advisor Journal Note entitled "Negotiating and Drafting Restaurant Leases" (2018).

 Michael’s entertainment practice is extensive, with a client list that includes prominent musicians, composers, managers and producers, among them several Grammy Award® and Academy Award® recipients.